Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: The existence of geodesics in

 \section{The existence of geodesics in $\mathcal{N}$}

-Since the manifold of normalized potentials is an infinite dimensional manifold, the usual way of proving the existence of geodesics via solutions of ordinary differential equations with coefficients in the set of Cristoffel symbols don't follow right away.
+Since the manifold of normalized potentials is an infinite dimensional manifold, the usual way of proving the existence of geodesics via solutions of ordinary differential equations with coefficients in the set of Cristoffel symbols does not follow right away.

 When $M=\{0,1\}^\mathbb{N}$ and $T=\sigma$ we will show the existence of a Fourier-like Hilbert basis for the kernel of the Ruelle operator and then it follows that geodesics exists (see subsection \ref{aqui1}).
 In the general case, Theorem \ref{geodesic-potentials-1} express in more precise terms the main result we will get.